 Thanks to the short head length and a hefty 210-grain weight, this line does indeed load quickly.
 I've been chasing beach snook in Southwest Florida for about 20 years now, and even though the numbers and size has dwindled noticeably for me in the last few years, the one thing that remains constant is that the fish are in very, very shallow water and my shots typically need to be very short.

 Compared to RIO's standard Bonefish lines which feature 46-foot 6-inch head lengths, the Quickshooter comes in much shorter at just 35-feet 6-inches.
 This means that more of the head's stout weight can be utilized with less line out, and not as long of a cast is needed to get the entire head length outside of the guides.
-This makes it easier to take a fast, short cast.
-Sure, the line casts great in close, but don't discount it at long distance—it’ll shoot far if needed.
+This makes it easier to take a fast, short cast, but because of this the line isn't as subtle as others.
+Sure, it casts great in close, but it'll also shoot a long distance easily.